Linear Viscoelasticity of Semiflexible Polymers with Hydrodynamic Interactions: Conclusions

 \section{Conclusions}

-In this study, a mesoscopic model was successfully developed to investigate the linear viscoelastic response of dilute solutions of semiflexible polymers.
+In this study, a mesoscopic model was successfully developed to investigate the linear viscoelastic response of a single semiflexible polymer chain in the limit of infinite dilution.
 Brownian dynamics simulation was carried out for a coarse-grained bead-spring chain with hydrodynamic interactions incorporated to compute the linear viscoelastic properties.
 The model employs a versatile FENE-Fraenkel spring force law and a bending potential to control chain stiffness.
 The implementation of hydrodynamic interactions for a semiflexible chain has been validated by comparison with the dynamic properties predicted using an MPCD-MD simulation.
 The linear viscoelastic behavior of a semiflexible chain under the free-draining approximation has been validated with analytical theories for an inextensible semiflexible rod and semiflexible bead-rod simulation results.
 For the first time, the effect of hydrodynamic interactions on the linear viscoelasticity of semiflexible chains has been comprehensively evaluated.

 \begin{enumerate}

 \item In the absence of hydrodynamic interactions, the simulation data for a chain of a given $L/l_p$ with varying $H_R$ and $N_b$ collapses onto a master curve, which overlaps with the bead-rod simulation results and the SRT \citep{Shankar2002} for the given $L/l_p$.
 Once the spring relaxations have occurred, the FENE-Fraenkel bead-spring chain accurately replicates the linear viscoelastic behavior of a semiflexible bead-rod chain.
 The time frame for this bead-rod behavior can be extended by either increasing the spring stiffness or increasing the discretization of the chain.